KatWarczak/K-Warczak/_pages/research.md

 My current project focuses on the use protein language models to interrogate substrate specificity and promiscuity of novel biocatalysts using the melanin as a model system towards large-scale production of biological polymers.

-My future work will focus on three key approaches to take a holistic approach to generating the tools and fundemental knowledge to develop cell-free systems as scalable biomanufacturing platform and research tools: computationally driven design of biosensors, machine learning-enabled materials production, and fundamental explorations of cell-free metabolism towards small molecule production.
+My future work will focus on three key projects to take a holistic approach to generating the tools and fundemental knowledge to develop cell-free systems as scalable biomanufacturing platforms and research tools: computationally driven design of biosensors, machine learning-enabled materials production, and fundamental explorations of cell-free metabolism towards small molecule production.

 <nbsp>